eldrik/HeishaMonEth/README.md

 When starting, without a configured wifi, an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
 Configuration page will be located at http://192.168.4.1 . \

 After configuring and booting the image will be able to read and talk to your heatpump.
-The GPIO13/GPIO15 connection will be used for communications so you can keep your computer/uploader connected to the board if you want. \
+The GPIO1/GPIO3 connection will be used for communications. \
 Serial 1 (GPIO2) can be used to connect another serial line (GND and TX from the board only) to read some debugging data.

 All received data will be sent to different MQTT topics (see below for topic descriptions).
 There is also a 'panasonic_heat_pump/log' MQTT topic which provides debug logging and a hexdump of the received packets (if enabled in the web portal).

 You can connect a 1wire network on GPIO4 which will report in seperate MQTT topics (panasonic_heat_pump/1wire/sensorid).

 The software is also able to measure Watt on a S0 port of two kWh meters.
-You only need to connect GPIO12 and GND to the S0 of one kWh meter and if you need a second kWh meter use GPIO14 and GND.
+You only need to connect GPIO4 and GND to the S0 of one kWh meter and if you need a second kWh meter use GPIO5 and GND.
 It will report on MQTT topic panasonic_heat_pump/s0/Watt/1 and panasonic_heat_pump/s0/Watt/2 and also in the JSON output.
 You can replace 'Watt' in the previous topic with 'Watthour' to get consumption counter in WattHour (per mqtt message) or to 'WatthourTotal' to get the total consumption measured in WattHour.
 To sync the WatthourTotal with your kWh-meter, publish the correct value to MQTT to the panasonic_heat_pump/s0/WattHourTotal/1 or panasonic_heat_pump/s0/WattHourTotal/2 topic with the 'retain' option while heishamon is rebooting.
 Upon reboot, heishamon reads this value as the last known value to you can sync using this method.

 Updating the firmware is as easy as going to the firmware menu and, after authentication with username 'admin' and password 'heisha' (or other provided during setup), uploading the binary there.